not the house of My Father a marketplace!”

 for your children.

 measure, shaken down and pouring over”?

 was that ...?
 Confucius?
 Seneca?
 Lau Tzu?
 Trotsky? ... no

 ... wait ...
 Jesus Himself!

-Clue to the Conclusion
+Following the Clue to

 money-changers and dove-sellers in Jesus’ Father’s House

 You have every clue.
 But you are worse, for you cannot follow

 the clue to the conclusion that you are cheap.
 Other euphemisms